This post may contain affiliate links for which I receive a small commission.

-What makes Mammoth Hot Springs so special is it’s colorful terrain of travertine hills which resemble underground cave formations that sit on hot boiling land.
-But that’s not all, it is also home to over 50 hot springs, historic buildings, the Roosevelt Arch, tons of elk, and peaceful forests.
-There is no landscape like it anywhere else.
+Mammoth Hot Springs is comprised of colorful travertine hills sitting on top of hot boiling land.
+In fact its hills resemble underground cave formations.
+But that’s not all, Mammoth Hot Springs is also home to over 50 hot springs, historic buildings, the Roosevelt Arch, tons of elk, black bears and peaceful forests.

+In this post, I share with you my favorite Mammoth Hot Springs spots to visit including photo tips, what to photograph and much more.
 So let’s begin by grabbing your cameras or phones and heading for a walk along the Lower Terrace boardwalks.

 Where is Mammoth Hot Springs?